ALBaraa2/ALBaraa2/README.md

 ### 📌 Pinned Projects

-Here are some of my favorite projects (make sure to pin them!):
+Here are some of my favorite projects:

 - 🔗 [Event Managment](https://github.com/ALBaraa2/event-managment.git) – A Laravel RESTful API for managing events and attendees with full authentication.
 Users can create, update, and delete events, as well as manage attendees for each event.